 Right now we have one big goal: make $100,000 this year.
-When you look at that goal, it’s pretty overwhelming.
+When someone looks at that goal, it’s pretty overwhelming.
 How can Steve tackle something that big?

 Simple: by breaking it up.

-Even the biggest, most far-out goals become 10x more manageable when you break them down into a bunch of mini-goals.
+Even the biggest, most far-out goals become 10x more manageable when broken down into a bunch of mini-goals.

-You know the old joke about “How do you eat an elephant?
+Remember the old joke about “How do you eat an elephant?
 One bite at a time!”?
-It’s the same with your goals—especially big ones like “double your income”.
+It’s the same with goals—especially big ones like “double my income”.

 At first glance, it’s NOT clear how Steve can make the jump from $50,000 to $100,000.
 That’s just too much to bite off and swallow.

-“Taking small bites” also increases your drive.
-It gives you some “small wins” along the way.
+“Taking small bites” also increases people’s drive.
+It provides some “small wins” along the way.